Best things to do in Bondi Beach

 So until now, what is it going to cost you to visit Bondi Beach?
 Not a thing, yet.
 Except for maybe an ice-cream to cool down a bit from the Australian heat at Anita’s when walking back to the start of the boulevard.
-As an ice-cream fanatic I can honestly say they serve among the best ice-cream I have ever had, not even mentioning the interior of the shop.
+As ice-cream fanatics I can honestly say they serve among the best ice-cream we have ever had, not even mentioning the interior of the shop.

 And then… a visit to the not to be missed, Bondi Icebergs itself.
 This beauty of a pool draws quite the crowd, but not as many tourists as one might think.
 The pool doesn’t feature any sun beds or relaxation area’s what so ever. (or you must think of the rocks as relaxation areas, I for one do not, at least not for longer than ten minutes) Which is probably done to keep the pool suitable for the dozens of swimmers that do their laps their on a daily basis.
 Which is a good thing, so you will have to do all of your chilling back on the beach or in the Bondi Icebergs club/restaurant.
 Where you can have dinner/lunch or drinks with a phenomenal view.
 The entrance for the pool is AUD 6.50 and allows you acces to the sauna area as well.

 Not in the mood to take a dip?
-Take your pictures, and move along towards the end of Bondi Icebergs, here is were you’ll find the start of the Bondi to Coogee walk.
-Which is one of the most amazing coastal walks I have ever done.
+Take your pictures, and move along towards the end of Bondi Icebergs, were you’ll find the start of the Bondi to Coogee walk.
+Which is one of the most amazing coastal walks we have ever done.
 The walk itself will take you up to an hour, depending on how fast you walk.
-It took me forever, but then again I was amazed at every turn so the amount of stops piled up rather quickly.
+It took us forever, but then again we were amazed at every turn so the amount of stops piled up rather quickly.

-I would recommend doing the walk during either sunset or sunrise.
+Make sure to do the walk, at least once, during either sunset or sunrise.
 During sunset it tends to get quite crowded, with tourists as well as with joggers.
 But then again, sunset means waking up at five..
-If you’re not a morning person I guess that choice is easily made.
-Honestly, I don’t know what I was thinking at the time, but the views were definitely worth it!
+If you’re not a morning person that choice is easily made.

 Wrapping up, Bondi, and its surroundings, will leave you with quite the awe.
 It might not be as deserted, and filled with lush green tones, as a lesser known beach elsewhere would be.
-But this beach stole my heart, and if you’ll go for a visit, I bet it will steal yours too.
+But this beach stole our hearts, and if you’ll go for a visit, it will steal yours too.

 Bondi Icebergs is opened year round during the following hours: